Tech Paper: Deploying Google Chrome

 The installation directory is the same for both 32-bit and 64-bit installations.

-However, there still remains an issue in combination with the Citrix API hooks.
-Google Chrome may not launch properly and you may have to exclude the Chrome processes chrome.exe and nacl64.exe from these hooks.
+However, there remains an issue with the Citrix API hooks.
+Google Chrome can not launch properly and you can have to exclude the Chrome processes chrome.exe and nacl64.exe from these hooks.
 The Google article Run Chrome as a virtual application describes this issue in more detail.
 The Citrix article How to Disable Citrix API Hooks on a Per-application provides step-by-step instructions on how to disable the hooks for individual processes (applications).
-Just be aware that from XenApp and XenDesktop version 7.9 and newer, changes to API hooks configuration must be followed by a reboot.

 See the article Configuring Other Preferences for more details.